material-components/material-components-ios/components/private/Shapes/docs/README.md

 ## Overview

-For our convenience there are a few classes that help create an object that implements the protocol `MDCShapeGenerating`.
+Listed below are classes that can be used to create an object that implements the `MDCShapeGenerating` protocol.

 #### MDCPathGenerator

-At the core there is `MDCPathGenerator`, which has a few helper methods to build a `CGPath`.
+At the core there is `MDCPathGenerator`, which provides helper methods for building a `CGPath`.
 By providing a start point and end point, and using its different APIs to draw lines/curves between points, a CGPath is created.

 #### MDCShapedShadowLayer

 An `MDCShapedShadowLayer` class is used as the base layer of the component's view instead of `MDCShadowLayer` to allow shapes to work well with shadows, borders, and background color.

 #### MDCShapedView

-`MDCShapedView` is a base `UIView` that already incorporates `MDCShapedShadowLayer`, a shapeGenerator object, and elevation, to provide a minimal view that has full shape support.
+`MDCShapedView` is a base `UIView` that incorporates `MDCShapedShadowLayer`, a shapeGenerator object, and elevation, to provide a minimal view that has full shape support.
 This can be used as a basic building block to build on top of when building new components that need shape support from the get go.

 #### MDCCornerTreatment and MDCEdgeTreatment

-`MDCCornerTreatment` and `MDCEdgeTreatment` are both classes that provide a more modular approach for defining specifically the `CGPath` for a specific edge or corner.
+`MDCCornerTreatment` and `MDCEdgeTreatment` are both classes that provide a modular approach for defining specifically the `CGPath` for a specific edge or corner.

 #### MDCRectangleShapeGenerator

 The last class in the Shapes Core library is `MDCRectangleShapeGenerator`.
 It is a shapeGenerator on its own (meaning it implements `MDCShapeGenerating`), and generates a `CGPath` but allows good customization as part of its implementation.